Women in the Enlightenment: Significant people and publications

-Main Topics of Discussion
+Main topics of discussion

-Most of these women in their discussions of women's rights and standing try and counteract major points brought up against women.
+Most of these women in their discussions of women's rights and standing try to counteract major points brought up against women.
 Some of the major themes that they argued against was how religion and natural law proved women's inferiority.
-Mary Astell in her essay "Some Reflections Upon Marriage" brings up how two saints, St. Paul and St. Peter, don't bring up the Law of Nature as their reasoning for women submitting themselves to their husbands, but different reasons: BUT the Scripture commands Wives to submit themselves to their own Husbands.
+Mary Astell in her essay Some Reflections Upon Marriage brings up how two saints, St. Paul and St. Peter, don't bring up the law of nature as their reasoning for women submitting themselves to their husbands, but different reasons: BUT the Scripture commands Wives to submit themselves to their own Husbands.
 True; for which St. Paul gives a Mystical Reason (Eph. v.
 22, &c.) and St. Peter, a Prudential and Charitable one, (I Pet. iii.) but neither of them derive that Subjection from the Law of Nature.
 Nay, St. Paul, as if he foresaw and meant to prevent this Plea, giving Directions for their Conduct to Women in general, I Tim. ii. when he comes to speak of Subjection, he changes his Phrase from Women, which denotes the whole Sex, to Woman, which in the New Testament is appropriated to Wife.Judith Sargent Murray also contracts general reading of scripture with her discussion of Adam and Eve in the garden of Eden, saying that Eve is the one less at fault for their being kicked out because of her lack of knowledge, and Adam, who had more knowledge about their situation, was not blindly lead to his own ruin as he is usually portrayed and thus more at fault for his being expelled.

 There is also a proclivity among the women to argue with some of the major philosophers of their time who are arguing for women to stay in their subjugated positions.
-Some of them, including Catherine Macaulay and Mary Wollstonecraft, directly bring up Jean-Jacques Rousseau and his opinions on women to contradict them and show how they aren't applicable in a fully functioning society.
-Catherine Macaulay is Rousseau's low opinion of women and criticizes his options on them in multiple places saying such things as "...but never did enthusiasm and the love of paradox, those enemies to philosophical disquisition, appear in more strong opposition to plain sense than in Rousseau's definition of this difference," and "I am persuaded that Rousseau's understanding was too good to have led him into this error, had he not been blinded by his pride and his sensuality."
+Some of them, including Catharine Macaulay and Mary Wollstonecraft, directly bring up Jean-Jacques Rousseau and his opinions on women to contradict them and show how they aren't applicable in a fully functioning society.
+Catharine Macaulay criticizes Rousseau's low opinion of women in multiple places, writing "... but never did enthusiasm and the love of paradox, those enemies to philosophical disquisition, appear in more strong opposition to plain sense than in Rousseau's definition of this difference," and "I am persuaded that Rousseau's understanding was too good to have led him into this error, had he not been blinded by his pride and his sensuality."